wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 == Changelog ==
+= 2.2.1 - Released on 29 March 2023 =
+* New: WPML Compatibility.
+* New: Compatibility with latest WP(6.1.1) and WC(7.5.1).
+* Fixes: POP-UP Issue on the checkout page.

 = 2.2.0 - Released on 01 March 2023 =
 * New: Compatible with the latest WP (6.1.1) and WC (7.4.1)